-The Committee on Academic Performance reviews petitions from registered undergraduates (see Eligibility below) requesting exceptions to established academic policies and deadlines.
-Each petition must provide a clear, concise explanation of the student's request and corroborating statements from MIT personnel.
+The Committee on Academic Performance reviews petitions from registered undergraduates (see Eligibility below) requesting exceptions to established academic deadlines and policies.
 The Committee takes individual circumstances into account while striving to uphold academic integrity and equity for students across departments and classes.

 A $25 filing fee will be charged to your MIT term-bill account by the Registrar's Office for a petition that is approved by the CAP.
 Petitions approved with neglect will be charged an additional $25 fine; a second approval with neglect incurs a fine of $50.

 No fee is charged for petitions that are denied.
 Several petition requests approved at the same time will be charged only one filing fee and fine, if applicable.

 The Committee on Academic Performance reviews petitions only from currently registered undergraduates.
 The Committee does not review petitions from students who have withdrawn from MIT for any reason.